vbookshelf/Offline-MedAi-Console/README.md

 Troubleshooting
 --------------------------------------------------------------

-If the app doesn't start, make sure Ollama is running (look for its icon in your menu bar) If you see "connection refused", restart Ollama Inference time will increase as you increase the context size setting.
+1. If the app doesn't start, make sure Ollama is running (look for its icon in your menu bar)
+2. If you see "connection refused", restart Ollama
+3. Inference time will increase as you increase the context size setting.
-Inference time will be longer when submitting large images or pdf files.
+4. Expect inference time to be longer when submitting large images or pdf files.
-For the voice (TTS) to work Kokoro needs two files: kokoro-v1.0.onnx, and voices-v1.0.bin.
+5. For the voice (TTS) to work Kokoro needs two files: kokoro-v1.0.onnx, and voices-v1.0.bin.
 These files are auto downloaded during the setup process.
 However, if the voice is not working then please download these files manually and place them in the project folder: